 Neither of these sermons I am giving on this subject is about solving issues between people, but rather showing the standard of attitude and behavior God expects.
 Now considering our varied backgrounds in the world, it is very high, but it is the only way that truly opens the way to lasting solutions that will produce peace.

-Well the sermon takes a change here, because there is something that I feel we need to get established in our mind.
+Now the sermon takes a change here, because there is something that I feel we need to get established in our mind.
 We are going to go the whole way back to the book of Genesis to one of the most well-known verses in the entire Bible.
 This verse in Genesis 4 is a biblical classic.
 It is known by almost everybody—even by those who only have a very slight biblical knowledge.

 Genesis 4:9 Then the LORD said to Cain, "Where is Abel your brother?"
 He said, "I do not know.
 Am I my brother's keeper?"